scfischer/schmid-et-al-2022/README.md

 and Sabine C. Fischer.
 2022.
 ‘Interactive, Visual Simulation of a Spatio-Temporal Model of Gas Exchange in the Human Alveolus’. _Frontiers in Bioinformatics_ 1.

-You can download the application from the binaries folder or from http://go.uniue.de/alvin.
+You can download the application from the binaries folder.
 If you use _Alvin_ or the source code, please cite the publication above.